News

 Some Press

-A review of String Quartet No.7, an asynchronous piece written during the COVID pandemic, can be found here.
+A recent interview about Tell es-Sakan with Sharon Wayne can be found here, and a review of String Quartet No.7, an asynchronous piece written during the COVID pandemic here.
 Alongside, you’ll find an extensive interview with Carolyn Howley, featuring detailed excerpts from The Sofa, for percussion quartet, and Aquamarinus, performed by the Berkeley Symphony.

 Carolyn Howley Interview